© Franziska Reusch

 From Stadt Wehlen to Hohnstein

-Bypass the Wolfsschlucht gorge via the nature trail.
+Bypass the Wolf Gorge via the Hohnstein nature trail.

 From Hohnstein to Altendorf

-This stage of the Malerweg is also easy with a dog.
+This stage of the Malerweg is also unproblematic with a dog.

 From Altendorf to Neumannmühle

-From Altendorf, descend through the Dorfbachklamm gorge and take the turnoff to the left.
-This makes for an easy hike to the Ostrau mill.
-The Malerweg leads uphill via the Mühlweg and Bauweg onto the Elbleitenweg into the Schrammsteine.
+From Altendorf, descend through the Dorfbachklamm gorge (attention: detour) and take the turnoff to the left.
+This allows for a comfortable hike to the Ostrau mill.
+The Malerweg leads uphill via the Mühlweg and the Bauweg onto the Elbleitenweg into the Schrammsteine.
 The Jägersteig ascent is bypassed via the Elbleitenweg and Zeughausweg.
-The stage ends at the Lichtenhain waterfall with a connection point to the Kirnitzschtalbahn railway.
+The end of the stage is the Lichtenhainer waterfall with connection point to the Kirnitzschtalbahn.

 From Neumannmühle to Schmilka

-Hiking with dogs is possible on this stage.
+Hiking with dog is possible on this stage.

 From Schmilka to the spa town of Gohrisch

-On the 6th stage, too, there are only difficulties for the four-legged companion on the Gohrischstein.
-To avoid the iron ladders, it is recommended to bypass the Gohrisch, which is possible in both directions.
+Also on the 6th stage there are difficulties for the four-legged companion only on the Gohrischstein.
+To avoid the iron ladders it is recommended to bypass Gohrisch, which is possible in both directions.

 From the spa town of Gohrisch to Weißig

 From the spa town of Gohrisch, the Muselweg, the Jagdsteig, the Königsweg and the Alte Schulweg lead hiking enthusiasts to Pfaffendorf.
-To climb the Paffenstein, an alternative to the "eye of a needle" ascent should be chosen at this point.
-Once you have reached the Pfaffenstein, you can enjoy a view of the legendary Barbarine, a landmark of Saxon Switzerland.
+In order to climb the Paffenstein, an alternative to the ascent "Nadelöhr" should be chosen at this point.
+Once on the Pfaffenstein, the master / mistress and dog have a view of the legendary Barbarine, a landmark of Saxon Switzerland.

-You can descend in the direction of the Quirl via the Klammweg.
-On the north-east side of the Quirl there is a large accessible cave, called Diebeshöhle, which is worth exploring.
-The nearby Latzweg trail leads to the foot of Königstein Fortress, which is also worth visiting with a dog, but you should allow a little more time.
-Follow the old fortress road and the Kanonenweg (cannon trail) via Thürmsdorf to Weißig, where you can take bus line 243 (Pirna-Königstein).
+In the direction of Quirl, you can descend via the Klammweg.
+On the northeast side of the Quirl there is a large accessible cave, called Diebeshöhle, which is worth exploring.
+Via the nearby Latzweg you can reach the foot of the Königstein Fortress, which is also worth a visit with a dog, but then you should plan a little more time.
+On the old fortress road and the Kanonenweg it goes via Thürmsdorf to Weißig, where the bus line 243 (Pirna-Königstein) can be used.

 From Weißig to Pirna

 On the last stage of the Malerweg, the massif of the Rauenstein can be bypassed on the forest path.
 This takes you to Wehlen-Pötzscha and Naundorf.
-In the centre of Naundorf, the Malerweg leads to the Königsnase (King's Nose) via former quarries and on to Obervogelgesang.
-At this point you can board the suburban railway.
-From there, follow the Elbe cycle path in the direction of Pirna, then turn right to join the Canaletto Trail, which leads into the centre of Pirna.
+In the center of Naundorf, the Malerweg leads to the Königsnase over former quarries and on to Obervogelgesang.
+At this point you can board the suburban train.
+From there, follow the Elberadweg in the direction of Pirna, then turn right to join the Canalettoweg, which leads to the town center of Pirna.

-Even off the Malerweg, the Elbe Sandstone Mountains offer countless opportunities for four-legged friends and their owners to let off steam and experience the breathtaking landscape.
-A multitude of further hiking suggestions can be found in the Barrier-free section, where many hiking tours without steps are described in detail.
+Even away from the Malerweg, the Elbe Sandstone Mountains offer countless opportunities for four-legged friends and their owners to let off steam and experience the breathtaking landscape.
+A variety of other hiking suggestions can be found in the barrier-free section, because here are many step-free hiking tours described in detail.

 Share it